siddhantbhattarai/Fullstack-PHP-Application-Docker/Readme1.md

-In that case, you can deploy the **Restaurant Management System in PHP** on an **Azure VM** running **Ubuntu Server** with 8 GB RAM.
-Here's an Azure-specific step-by-step guide tailored for your environment.

----

 ### Step-by-Step Guide to Deploy PHP Application Using Docker on Azure VM

 In this guide, we will walk you through the steps required to deploy a PHP application on an **Azure Virtual Machine** using **Docker**.
 This setup will run a fullstack application, including a **PHP-Apache server** and a **MySQL database**, using Docker containers.